vawser/Vestiges-DS2/Tools/Yabber/readme.txt

 FMG
 Extension: .fmg
-A collection of text strings with an associated ID number, used in all games.
+A collection of text strings with an associated ID number, used in all games. %null% is a special keyword indicating an ID that is present but has no text.

 GPARAM
-Extension: .gparam
+Extension: .fltparam, .gparam
-A graphical configuration format used in BB and DS3.
+A graphical configuration format used since DS2.

 LUAGNL/LUAINFO
 Extension: .luagnl/.luainfo
-Lua scripting support files used in DS1, BB, and DS3.
+Lua scripting support files used in all games except DS2.

 TPF
 Extension: .tpf